p-ssanders/gateway-reference-system/PATH-TO-PROD.md

 -   How did you deploy services?
     -   How did you provide the service connection information to the system components?
     -   How did you manage secrets like credentials?
+    -   How did you manage storage for a database?
 -   How did you access the system?
     -   What was required to get this working?